Deeptig9138/DSA-in-CPP/Basics/Patterns/Triangle Pattern/README.md

        * * * *
 ```
 This pattern can also be created using numbers or characters.
 Check solid_triangle1 and solid_triangle2.
 **solid_triangle4** is a very interesting problem.
-If you are able to think and understand it is amazing. ## *A detailed explanation can be found below.*
+If you are able to think and understand it is amazing.
+## *A detailed explanation can be found below for solid_triangle4*

 ### 2. **Number Triangle** : Let n = 3, n here is Number of Rows
 ```
        1